-Off the Record – Information given off the record cannot be attributed to the source and cannot be used without obtaining the information from a different source.
-This is used when officials want to provide context or background information that is generally not publicly available at that time.
-It is important to note that while most journalists will protect the identities of their confidential sources, they are not required by law to honor off the record conversations or their sources.
+As an official, it is important to note that while most journalists will protect the identities of their confidential sources, they are not required by law to honor off-the-record conversations, or their personal sources’ identities.
 So officials should be cautious when speaking off the record.
-It’s also important to consider if you could be easily identified as the reporter’s source (i.e. only you and one other person has this sensitive information).
+Officials should also be hesitant when providing info if they could easily be recognized as the reporter’s source (i.e. Only you and one other person has this sensitive information).
 (Example: Sgt.
-Nick Nickerson told the reporter off the record that the fire was considered suspicious.
-The reporter spoke to someone from the Fire Marshal’s office on the record and confirmed that the fire was suspicious and attributed the information to the Fire Marshal’s office.)
+Nick Nickerson told the reporter off-the-record that the fire was considered suspicious.
+The reporter spoke to someone from the Fire Marshal’s office on-the-record and confirmed that the fire was suspicious and attributed the information to the Fire Marshal’s office.)

 On Background – Similar to off the record, speaking on background can provide reporters with information or context about a situation.
 However, unlike off the record, journalists can use this information as long as they don’t identify the source by name.
 (Example: Capt.
 Peter Peterson told a reporter on background that the deceased victim in the case was a single mother with three young kids.
 The reporter put the information in their story but attributed it to a “law enforcement official with knowledge of the situation.”)

 Embargo – An embargo is an agreement between a source and a journalist to provide information ahead of time, but to withhold reporting that information until a specific date and/or time.
-This can be used when officials want to ensure that information is released in a controlled manner, or when they want to give journalists time to prepare their reporting.
+Embargoes allow for information to be released in a controlled manner and allow for officials to give reporters ample time to prepare their story.
 (Example: A police department is announcing a new body-worn camera program at a press conference tomorrow, but is still working on some of the final details.
-They send an embargoed media advisory with a lot of the background information and details, so reporters who are attending the press conference are prepared ahead of time.
-The media outlets agree not to report on the story until after the embargo has been lifted at the specified date and time.
-This is typically just before, during or after a press conference)
+An embargoed media advisory provides media outlets background information and details, to benefit media outlets who are attending the press conference to prepare ahead of time.
+Media outlets agree to withhold the information regarding the event or conference, until the embargo has been lifted at the specified date and time.
+This is typically before, during or after a press conference.)

-Exclusive – An exclusive is a news story that is given to one journalist or media outlet before it is released to the public.
-This can be used to build a relationship with a particular reporter or media outlet.
+Exclusive – An exclusive is a type of news story that is given to one journalist or media outlet.
+An exclusive is often very beneficial when building and maintaining a relationship between a department and a particular reporter or media outlet.
 It’s also a good tool to entice media outlets to cover a story you want covered because of their competitiveness with other outlets.
 (Example: A fire department wants to invite a reporter to do a story on their live burn training to help them highlight their recruitment efforts.
-They offer it exclusively to one TV news station who comes and does the story)
+They offer it exclusively to one TV news station who comes and does the story.)

 Sound – TV reporters will ask officials for sound or to give sound, meaning they would like an interview or to be able to ask a few questions on-camera.
 (Example: A police chief gives sound to a TV reporter on an arrest they made earlier in the day)